Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Conclusion

 1).
-Society is a complex organism in which different "bodies" function (enterprises, associations of people, government agencies, etc.), various processes (economic, political, spiritual, etc.) take place simultaneously, and various activities of people unfold.
-All these parts of one social organism, all these processes, various types of activity are in mutual connection and, at the same time, may not coincide in their development.
-Moreover, individual processes, changes occurring in different areas of society, can be multidirectional, that is, progress in one area may be accompanied by regression in another.
-Thus, it is impossible to find any general criterion by which one could judge the progress of this or that society.
-Like many processes in our life, social progress based on different criteria can be characterized in different ways.
-Therefore, I believe that there is simply no general criterion.
+Society is a complex organism in which different “bodies” function (enterprises, associations of people, government institutions, etc.), various processes (economic, political, spiritual, etc.) occur simultaneously, and various human activities unfold.
+All these parts of one social organism, all these processes, various types of activities are interconnected and at the same time may not coincide in their development.
+Moreover, individual processes and changes occurring in different areas of society can be multidirectional, that is, progress in one area may be accompanied by regression in another.
+Thus, it is impossible to find any general criterion by which one could judge the progress of a particular society.
+Like many processes in our lives, social progress, based on various criteria, can be characterized in different ways.
+Therefore, in my opinion, there is simply no general criterion.

 2).
-Despite the inconsistency and ambiguity of many provisions of the socio-political concept of Aristotle, his proposed approaches to the analysis of the state, the method of political science and its lexicon (including the history of the issue, the statement of the problem, arguments "for" and "against", etc.), the selection what is the subject of political reflection and reasoning still have a fairly noticeable impact on political research today.
-The reference to Aristotle is still a fairly powerful scientific argument confirming the truth of the conclusions about political processes and phenomena.
+Despite the inconsistency and ambiguity of many provisions of Aristotle’s socio-political concept, the approaches he proposed to the analysis of the state, the method of political science and its vocabulary (including the history of the issue, statement of the problem, arguments for and against, etc.), highlighting what is the subject of political thought and reasoning still have a fairly noticeable influence on political research today.
+A reference to Aristotle is still a fairly weighty scientific argument confirming the truth of conclusions about political processes and phenomena.

-The concept of progress, as mentioned above, is based on some kind of value or a set of values.
+The concept of progress, as stated above, is based on some kind of value or set of values.
 But the concept of progress has become so firmly entrenched in modern mass consciousness that we are faced with a situation where the very idea of progress - progress as such - acts as a value.
-Thus, progress by itself, regardless of any values, tries to fill life and history with meaning, and verdicts are made on its behalf.
-Progress can be thought of either as striving for some goal, or as unlimited movement and deployment.
-It is obvious that progress without a foundation in any other value that would serve as its goal is possible only as an endless ascent.
-Its paradox lies in the fact that movement without a goal, movement to nowhere, generally speaking, is meaningless.
+Progress in this way, by itself, regardless of any values, tries to fill life and history with meaning, and verdicts are passed in its name.
+Progress can be thought of either as a desire for some goal, or as limitless movement and unfolding.
+It is obvious that progress without a basis in any other value that would serve as its goal is possible only as an endless ascent.
+Its paradox lies in the fact that movement without a goal, movement to nowhere, is, generally speaking, meaningless.

 List of used literature: